amulog/log2seq/README.md

 You can see `:` in ipv6 addr is left, and other `:` are ignored.

-To customize parsing rules, see log2seq/default_script.py .
+To customize parsing rules, see `log2seq/default_script.py` .

-log2seq also allows rules written in configparser (see `log2seq.load_from_config` and `log2seq/data/sample.conf`).
+log2seq also allows rules written in configparser (see `log2seq/data/sample.conf`).

 ## Code